markraley/versioned-polymorphic-buffers/README.md

 ```
 <type> <name> <lowest version supported> [<highest version supported>]
 ```
-Complex pod members, such as vector and map, have additional parameters that will be covered in more detail later.
+Container pod members, such as vector and map, have additional parameters that will be covered in more detail later.
 They also have the same versioning parameters.
 If the high version number is omitted, the range is open ended.
-For now, only varints (integers) and strings are supported.

 When the vpc compiler is run from the the examples/poker/rel1 the targeted sources are built.
 The pathing is relative to the vpc file location, so that